zerolabs-app/openclaw-community-prompt-library/jobs-careers/job-hunter-with-resume.md

 1. Confirm the job matches the title, location, and salary criteria.
 2. Compare the job description against the user's base resume.
 3. Identify the 3-5 most relevant skills/experiences to highlight for this specific job.
-4. Draft a tailored version of the resume: reorder or reword bullet points to match the job description's language, without inventing experience the user doesn't have.
+4. Draft a tailored version of the resume: reorder or reword bullet points to match the job description's language.
+Every skill, keyword, and claim in the tailored version must trace back to something explicitly stated in the base resume — do not add skills, tools, certifications, or qualities (e.g. "customer service," "project coordination," "quality assurance") that are not already present in the base resume, even if they seem like a natural fit for the role.
 5. Keep formatting simple and ATS-friendly (plain text or simple structure, no complex tables/graphics).

 Required Output Per Job